-We believe that, first and foremost, your association should be focusing on the why.
-Here at MemberClicks, we often reference Simon Sinek’s Golden Circle Analogy when thinking about why we are doing something and for what purpose.
-The idea is that if you focus on your why, you will get to the core of your association’s reason for existing.
-Knowing this answer will allow you to clarify to your board, your members, and your public audience why your association makes the actions it does on a day-to-day basis.
+We believe that, first and foremost, your association should focus on "the why."
+Simon Sinek’s Golden Circle Analogy provides a great way to think about why your organization is doing something and for what purpose.
+The idea is, if you focus on your why, you will get to the core of your association’s reason for existing.
+Knowing this answer will allow you to clarify to your board, your members, and your audience the ultimate goal your association is working toward.

-In case you’re still feeling uncertain, think of it this way: What are you providing your target audience and why?
-For some great examples, check out some of the top non-profit’s mission statements.
+Still feeling uncertain?
+Think of it this way: What are you providing your target audience and why?

 Here’s a basic template for your vision statement: Our vision is a (community/world) where (you no longer have the problem that your association fixes).